You can now find me on Bluesky 🦋 @nehiwolfart.com

 First, About The Art

-Right now that means guitars.
+As for right now?
 I build 'em, you play 'em.
 It's your song.

 About Me

-I have been creating art since I was a kid, beginning with little more that a standard No. 2 pencil and office supplies my mother would buy for my birthdays.
 I later moved to acrylic paints and was selling art and doing murals by the time I was in college.
-Somewhere along the way I married, divorced, and then made the decision to work as a veterinary technician to care for shelter animals, and though I packed my brushes away, I never got rid of them as I moved and lived in different parts of the country.
+Somewhere along the way I married, divorced, and then made the decision to work as a veterinary technician to care for shelter animals, and though I packed my tools and brushes away, I never got rid of them as I moved and lived in different parts of the country.
+No regrets, of course, but it did put the art on a slow burn somewhere in the background.

 More than anything, though, I have learned to have patience with myself as I explore how things actually work and then applying the techniques I've learned over the years to explore what light and darkness and sound and texture can do when they all work together.
 It's also a rather apt metaphor for my life, I think.